fleetdm/fleet/articles/osquery-as-a-threat-hunting-platform.md

 With osquery, you can use queries to ask devices many different questions that help you identify, monitor, and manage threats.
 For instance, a query could be written to detect all processes currently running on a system or to flag servers with a root login during a specific time frame.
 Such queries are crucial when performing an audit of a system or investigating a breach.

-Security teams can also install osquery as a service and run scheduled or real-time queries.
-This data helps blue teamers define a baseline and set flags for outlying behavior that might indicate a security threat.
-Osquery lets you collect all kinds of device data that could help you hunt for threats and respond to them when exploited.
+Osquery lets you collect device data that could help you hunt for threats and respond to them when exploited.
+Security teams can install osquery and run scheduled or real-time queries.
+This reliable data helps blue teamers define a baseline and set flags for outlying behavior that might indicate a security threat.
+But first, you have to know which queries to run.

-You can try out these kinds of queries yourself.
 Maintained by [Recon InfoSec](https://twitter.com/Recon_InfoSec), the [Recon Hunt Queries](https://rhq.reconinfosec.com/) repo consolidates queries focused on incident response and threat hunting.
 Browse [general queries](https://rhq.reconinfosec.com/general/file_enumeration/) or find queries [by tactic](https://rhq.reconinfosec.com/tactics/initial_access/).
 The [Threat Hunting with Osquery](https://github.com/Kirtar22/ThreatHunting_with_Osquery) repo also has dozens of queries to help cyber threat analysts with their hunting or investigation exercises.
 Cloud Security Engineer [Pepe Burba](https://twitter.com/__pberba__) wrote a blog series about [hunting for persistence in Linux](https://pberba.github.io/security/2021/11/22/linux-threat-hunting-for-persistence-sysmon-auditd-webshell/#overview-of-blog-series).
 He explains how you can use osquery to [find evidence of web shells](https://pberba.github.io/security/2021/11/22/linux-threat-hunting-for-persistence-sysmon-auditd-webshell/#17-hunting-for-web-shells-using-osquery).

 ## Reduce security risk